frederic-perez/AmE-dictionary/data/dictionary.md

 __messtin__ _n_
 __metal flashing__
 __metal shavings__
+__metaphor__ _n_ A metaphor is a comparison in which something is said to figuratively be something else.
+Example: He was a wolf among sheep.
 __metaphysical__ _adj_
 __meted out__ _v_ :two::hammer: _All the suspensions have been meted out._
 __meteor__